42 ways to combat the obesity epidemic (some more feasible than others)

 22. Eat a plum or apricot and keep the pit in your mouth like a hard candy for an hour or two.

 23. Learn to make everything from scratch.
-One time I asked some visiting children if they would like waffles for breakfast, they were dumbfounded, saying 'but we don't have any!
-They only knew packaged waffles.
+One time I asked some visiting children if they would like waffles for breakfast, they were dumbfounded, saying "but we don't have any!"
+They only knew ultra-processed packaged waffles.
 I was talking about waffles from flour, baking powder, soda, eggs, salt, milk, and cooking oil, or something thereabouts.

 24. Become French.
 They're all skinny.
 Or maybe they just don’t like junk food.